CodingItWrong/outsidein.dev/book/react/5-edge-cases.md

 Here's what's going on:

-- We define a stubbed API with a `loadRestaurants` method that returns a Promise.
-The function passed to the promise never calls its arguments, so the Promise never resolves or rejects.
-This is the best way to create the scenario we want for this test, because we want to test what happens *before* the Promise resolves.
+- We define a stubbed API with a `loadRestaurants` method that returns a promise.
+The function passed to the promise never calls its arguments, so the promise never resolves or rejects.
+This is the best way to create the scenario we want for this test, because we want to test what happens *before* the promise resolves.
 - We set up a store with the `restaurantsReducer` and our stubbed API.
 - We dispatch the `loadRestaurants` async action.
 This time we don't want to `await` it because we want to check the state of the store immediately upon the action returning, *before* it resolves.
-(And our Promise will ensure it never resolves, anyway.)
+(And our promise will ensure it never resolves, anyway.)
 - We check the store's `loading` flag to confirm that it's `true` after we initiate a load.

 Our test fails, as we expect: